tiredofit/docker-restic/README.md

 This allows restic to cleanup old backups from your repository, only retaining snapshots that have a certain criteria.
 By default this does not actually delete the files from your repository, only the snapshot references.
 You can run a seperate `PRUNE` job, or use the included `AUTO_PRUNE` environment variable.
-A Cleanup job requires exlcusive access to the Restic Repository, therefore no other jobs should be running on them at any time.
+A Cleanup job requires exclusive access to the Restic Repository, therefore no other jobs should be running on them at any time.

 ##### Default Cleanup Options